 Conclusion

 Selenium levels (12 mg/kg selenium in feed and 12 mg/kg selenium in water) can enhance certain blood parameters, suggesting potential benefits for the overall health and productivity of Uda rams.
 Selenium supplementation helped to mitigate oxidative stress, which is crucial for maintaining overall health and performance in livestock.

+Ethical Statement:

+Application has been sent to the Institutional Animal Care and Use Committee (IACUC) of Usman Danfodiyo University, Sokoto for Approval.

 Disclaimer (Artificial intelligence)